NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 The use of the type attribute should be meaningful for the data provider, reflect the metadata catalog or system, and be applied consistently with a standardized format.

-Language code should be specified.
+Language code should be specified for type.
 [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

 **Examples:**